๐ฆ Custom Data Modules โ

 public void onProfileSelection(ProfileSelectEvent event) {

-final PlayerData data = manager.get(event.getPlayer());
+final PlayerData playerData = manager.get(event.getPlayer());

-manager.loadData(data).thenAccept(Tasks.sync(plugin, v -> {
+manager.loadData(playerData).thenAccept(Tasks.sync(plugin, v -> {

 // ...